yjhyjhyjh0/springBootExample/README.md

 Example of runnable spring boot application based on Spring in Action 4

 ## Usage
-Launch main in Application.class and check localhost:8085
+Launch main in com.example.Application.class and check localhost:8085

 ## Other Libraries
 Hamcrest